 - A. Classification of entries – color, black and white, hand-colored or any photographically derived print is eligible in the following classifications: (The definitions below are to assist you in placing your image in a category, they are not absolute.
 Think carefully before you designate a category for your image.)

-- Portrait (Studio): Images created in a studio environment with controlled lighting.
+Portrait (Studio): Images captured in a studio environment.

 - Which classification a print competes in is up to the maker.

 - B. Entrant’s certification of responsibility – entrants must be prepared to certify that they have created, composed and made the original image and that the processing, printing and any special effects were made by them or under their direction.
 No photograph will be eligible that has been made under the supervision of an instructor, nor previously merited in a higher level of competition.
 (WPPI, PPC, PPA)

 - C. Entries allowed – total number of entries allowed per print competition per member shall be six (6) with no more than two (2) images in one category.
 No two (2) photographs shall be of the same subject unless the treatment is such as to produce entirely different photographs.